flutter/packages/packages/pigeon/README.md

    `void`.
 1) Generics are supported, but can currently only be used with nullable types (example: `List<int?>`).
+1) Objc and Swift have special naming conventions that can be utilized with the `@ObjCSelector` and `@SwiftFunction` respectively.

 ### Flutter calling into iOS steps